-The dangers in confined spaces can exist for a variety of reasons, including

-- Contamination from previous contents; - A lack of oxygen due to chemical reaction or displacement; - Toxic gas, fume or vapour accumulating from leaks, engine powered equipment or biological or chemical action; - Fire and explosion from flammable vapours, dusts or excess oxygen; - Liquids or free flowing solids suddenly filling the space; - Very hot/cold working conditions leading to dangerous changes in body temperature.

-These dangers can be already present in the confined space, but may also arise because of the work being carried out.
-Leaks, a failure to effectively isolate plant and changing environmental conditions can also give rise to some of these dangers.

-The enclosure of work and working space can also increase other dangers that arise through the work being undertaken

-- Machinery being used may require special precautions such as dust extraction or special precautions against electric shock; - Welding or use of volatile/flammable solvents, adhesives etc. can create build ups of gases, fumes and vapours; - If access is through manholes, escape or rescue in an emergency will be much more difficult.
+- 5.2.1 The dangers in confined spaces can exist for a variety of reasons, including - Contamination from previous contents; - A lack of oxygen due to chemical reaction or displacement; - Toxic gas, fume or vapour accumulating from leaks, engine powered equipment or biological or chemical action; - Fire and explosion from flammable vapours, dusts or excess oxygen; - Liquids or free flowing solids suddenly filling the space; - Very hot/cold working conditions leading to dangerous changes in body temperature. - 5.2.2 These dangers can be already present in the confined space, but may also arise because of the work being carried out.
+Leaks, a failure to effectively isolate plant and changing environmental conditions can also give rise to some of these dangers. - 5.2.3 The enclosure of work and working space can also increase other dangers that arise through the work being undertaken - Machinery being used may require special precautions such as dust extraction or special precautions against electric shock or generation of sparks requiring it to be intrinsically safe; - Welding or use of volatile/flammable solvents, adhesives etc can create build ups of gases, fumes and vapours; - If access is through manholes, escape or rescue in an emergency will be much more difficult.